Last updated on December 29th, 2023

 One big perk of Hot Springs National Park being located in a city is that there are a lot more lodging options compared to some of the more rural national parks.
 Here are some great spots to consider for your visit!

-- Hilltop Home: If you’re traveling with a group, this 2 bedroom, 2 bathroom house (which sleeps 6) would be a great home base outside of the park.
-It has lots of space to hang out indoors and outdoors, as well as a killer view!
+- Cozy Historic Home: If you’re traveling with a group, then this 3 bedroom, 2 bathroom house (which sleeps 6) would be a great home base outside of the park.
+It has lots of space to hang out indoors and outdoors!

 - Arlington Resort Hotel & Spa